 After the hike, spend some time chilling in Quimixto.
 The beaches here are beautiful, and there are several restaurants and beach clubs.

-There’s also a great guided tour to Quimixto, so you don’t have to worry about any of the planning and can just sit back and enjoy the scenery.
-Use code EXPLOREWITHLORA10 for 10% off!
+Check out this great guided tour to Quimixto, so you don’t have to worry about any of the planning and can just sit back and enjoy the scenery.

-The waterfalls at Chico’s paradise was one of the first places I visited after moving to Puerto Vallarta.
+The waterfalls at Chico’s Paradise were one of the first places I visited after moving to Puerto Vallarta.
 The name is referring to a restaurant, but next to it are some beautiful waterfalls.

 Bring a swimsuit and spend the day adventuring and sunbathing on the rocks here.
 It’s a beautiful area!

-You can either rent a car to get here and head up Highway 200, grab the local bus from Zona Romantica, or join this day tour.
+To get there, you can either rent a car and head up Highway 200 or grab the local bus from Zona Romantica.

 The waterfall is nearby to the Puerto Vallarta Botanical Gardens, so a great idea is to combine the two activities into a fun day trip.

-Playa Colomitos is my favorite beach in Puerto Vallarta.
-It’s got emerald green water, golden sand, and is secluded by palm trees and exotic flora and fauna.
+Playa Colomitos is one of my favorite beaches in Puerto Vallarta.
+It’s got emerald green water, golden sand, and swaying palm trees.

 As if that can’t get any more dreamy, there’s also a waterfall you can see there.
 However, by the spring, it’s mostly dried up, so this is best done right after the rainy season.